-This Orange Chicken recipe is more delicious and more affordable than take-out!
-No deep frying is required and it will be a hit with the whole family.
-This is a great easy dinner option for busy nights!
+Enjoy Chinese takeout at home with this Orange Chicken recipe!
+No deep frying required and this meal will be a hit with the whole family.
+Great easy dinner option for busy nights!

-and d I never knew!
-I’m now orange-chicken enlightened!
-I set out to make a copycat of it that was easy but that also rivaled your favorite take-out.
-I think I nailed it because this is one of the best meals I’ve made in my kitchen in a very long time.
+If you love the Orange Chicken from Panda Express, you are about to be extremely happy.
+I set out to make a copycat of Orange Chicken that’s easy but that also rivals my favorite take-out.
+I totally nailed it because this is one of the best meals I’ve made in my kitchen in a very long time.
 I could not stop eating it once I started.
 And a bonus?
-This is a 30-minute meal, so it’s perfect for those busy nights when dinner needs to get on the table asap.
+This is a 30-minute meal, so it is perfect for those busy nights when dinner needs to get on the table asap.
 Another bonus?
 No deep frying is involved.
-I hate deep-fried recipes, so this is a huge win for me.
+I tend to avoid deep-fried recipes, so this is a huge win for me.

 Video tutorial (less than 1 min!): how to make EASY Orange Chicken!

 Enjoy the step-by-step video tutorial we have created for this recipe!
 Our goal is to make your time in the kitchen as easy as possible and to ensure that your version of this recipe is a success.
 See our full collection of cooking and baking videos on Youtube!

 See the recipe card below for full instructions, but here is what is required in order to make super easy and delicious Orange Chicken in your own kitchen:

 Coat chicken pieces with an egg-cornstarch mixture.